 Regular care like brushing the teeth, trimming the nails and cleaning the outer ears will ensure the Sheltie avoids the risks of gum disease and infections.

 This breed is small and relatively inactive indoors, making him suitable for apartment living.
-He does need behaviour specific training to ensure he doesn’t keep the neighbours up with his barking.
+He does need behavior specific training to ensure he doesn’t keep the neighbors up with his barking.

 Because the Shelties were used to protect lambs from birds, they can be seen chasing birds and any aircraft flying overhead.
 He will bark at anyone or anything approaching his home.

 Even though this breed was developed to withstand harsh weather in Scotland, he should not be left to live outdoors or in a kennel.
 He loves being among people and should live indoors as part of the family.

 Although the Sheltie is a generally healthy breed, he is prone to developing health conditions like:

 - Hypothyroidism – a progressive condition where the body cannot maintain enough levels of thyroid hormones.
 Can be managed with regular medication